Zoom bolsters its ecosystem with first batch of Apps Fund investments

 - Spinach: Still in private beta, Spinach is setting out to “reimagine remote meetings and workflows,” with an initial focus on running better daily standups.

-- Warmly: One-click AI-powered business cards that let meeting participants instantly share more information about themselves and revealing mutual connections.
+- Warmly: One-click AI-powered business cards that let meeting participants instantly share information about themselves and reveal mutual connections.

 - WorkPatterns: For collaborating on meeting agendas, documenting decisions, exchanging feedback, setting goals, and more.